 This course described models, protocols, and outcomes for voice rehabilitation including early introduction of hands-free speech from two prominent cancer institutions.
 Participants gained knowledge on candidacy criteria and practical approaches for introducing hands-free speech early in rehabilitation.

 Comprehensive Review of Protection and Filtration for Tracheostomy Patients

 PRESENTED BY: Meaghan Kane Benjamin, MA, CCC-SLP, Deanna Cohen-Mardekian, MS, CCC-SLP and Rommie Barhoumeh, RRT

 This course provided an advanced overview of upper airway physiology, discussed the anatomic and physiologic changes in the respiratory system post tracheotomy, discussed challenges for managing patients during COVID-19 and discussed practical solutions to improve pulmonary health for patients with a tracheostomy.
-This course is offered for .1 ASHA CEUs.

 Practical Guide to Tracheostomy HMEs: UK Perspective

 PRESENTED BY: Allana Kelley, Izzy Aldred, Danielle Esteves and Barry Ford